 - Questions of scalability if the system needs to support many users

-For this blog, I will walk you through the steps of creating your own self-registration process in APEX.
-The purpose of this blog is to get you to understand what API calls are needed, how things work, and why they work that way.
-Please do not follow the steps in the example and put that into production as is.
+For this blog post, I will walk you through the steps of creating your own self-registration process in APEX.
+The purpose of this post is to get you to understand what API calls are needed, how things work, and why they work that way.
+Please do not follow the steps in the example and put that into production as-is.
 The instruction guide does not take you through the extra steps of setting up validation, session state protection, and adding extra layers of security with authentication/authorization.